nkester/About-Me-Site/content/home/experience.md

     description: |
       Responsibilities include:

-      * Supporting senior leaders of a 1,000,000 + employee organization, lead and participate in studies related to the employment of materiel and personnel resources within the context of external geo-polical environments and national defense.
+      * Supporting senior leaders of a 1,000,000 + employee organization, leading and participating in studies related to the employment of materiel and personnel resources within the context of external geo-polical environments and national defense.
-      * Communicate the planning, progress, and results of said studies to C Suite executives to inform future funding, resourcing, and employment decisions.
+      * Communicating the planning, progress, and results of said studies to C Suite executives to inform future funding, resourcing, and employment decisions.

   - title: Materials and Product Effectiveness Analyst (Weapons Systems Analyst - Operations Research / Systems Analyst)
     company: U.S. Army Materiel Systems Analysis Activity